ieee-vgtc/ieeevis.org/year/2018/info/call-participation/infovis-paper-types.md

 ### Paper Type: Evaluation

-Evaluation papers explore the usage of visualization and visual analytics by human users, and typically present an empirical study of visualization techniques or systems.
-Authors are not necessarily expected to implement the systems used in these studies themselves;
-the research contribution will be judged on the validity and importance of the results as opposed to the novelty of the systems or techniques under study.
-The conference committee appreciates the difficulty and importance of designing and performing rigorous evaluation, including the definition of appropriate hypotheses, tasks, data sets, selection of subjects and cases, data collection, validation and conclusions.
-The goal of such efforts should be to move from description toward prediction and explanation.
+Evaluation papers explore the usage of visualization and visual analytics by human users, and typically present an empirical study, either qualitative or quantitative,  of visualization techniques or systems.
+Authors are not necessarily expected to implement the systems used in these studies themselves; the research contribution will be judged on the validity and importance of the results as opposed to the novelty of the systems or techniques under study.
+The conference committee appreciates the difficulty and importance of designing and performing rigorous evaluation, including where appropriate, the definition of hypotheses, tasks, data sets, the rigorous collection and examination/analysis/coding of data, the  selection of subjects and cases, as well as  validation, discussion and conclusions.
+The goal of evaluation papers is often to better understand data analysis by analyzing how humans use or perceive particular visual representations within specific analysis environments.

 Carpendale (2008) provides excellent advice to guide research in InfoVis evaluation:

 * Empirical methodology must be chosen sensitively as a good fit to the research question, the situation and the research goals.